HallaSurvivor/Blog/_posts/2023-04-20-category-angles-new.md

 TODO: say something about rings as monoids in Ab, etc.

+TODO: say something about category actions, and the category of
+$\mathcal{C}$-sets is a topos!
+But this also lets us do functor homology on a standard footing.

 ## Functors

 When we view a category as a model of some theory, a functor becomes